Pronounced: u-STA-shi-an tube dis-FUNC-shin

 Symptoms can include:

-Your doctor will ask about your symptoms and medical history, and perform a physical exam.
-A lighted instrument, called an otoscope, will be used to look inside your ear.
-The doctor will check for a slight bulge around the eardrum, fluid, and swelling.
+Your doctor will ask about your symptoms and medical history.
+A physical exam will be done.
+Your ears will be examined.
 If your case is severe, your may need to see an otolaryngologist, a doctor who specializes in ear disorders.

 To deal with ear clogging, discomfort, or pain, you can try: